Defiants-org/decentr.net/_posts/2019-06-03-mainstream-holochain-adoption.md

 It’s human nature to hope for a better future while simultaneously fearing the necessary precursor for this positive future: *change*.
 Radical, fundamental, profound.
 If you had have told the average person in 1982 that the next big societal paradigm shift would be in the form of tiny data “packets” containing the alphabetic text of a message that was then converted into electronic signals and transmitted over phone lines the reaction to its usefulness would have been akin to asking a 19th Century coachman whether he thought a horseless metal box powered by an ICE would ever catch on.

 ![Automobiles caught on … but only as part of foundational integrated systems](https://miro.medium.com/max/1276/1*eDLr0xAKwyyzx2B-ogh53w.jpeg)
-<sub>Automobiles caught on … but only as part of foundational integrated systems</sub>

 Certainly, the internet and automobiles *did* catch on — but — and not wishing to put to finer point on it — only as part of wider integrated systems (road networks/web browsers respectively)